Cellular Antennas for Data Performance

 Number of Distinct Antennas (aka MIMO)

 MIMO is a core cellular technology that combines the signals from multiple antennas together for better performance.
-It's also referred to as antenna diversity.
+It's also referred to as antenna diversity or the ability to make multi-connections.

-To best take advantage of MIMO in devices with antenna ports, it's important to match your antenna choices to the hardware you are connecting them to, while keeping in mind that modern-day boosters only use a single antenna.
+To best take advantage of MIMO in mobile cellular devices with antenna ports, it's important to match your antenna choices to the hardware you are connecting them to.

 There are a wide range of external antennas on the market, from purpose-built with multiple antennas and connectors, to single antennas that can be used independently, or together in a Mock-MIMO configuration.
 We go much further into that below.

-For a better understanding of MIMO antennas and how they differ from cellular boosters, watch our video on MIMO vs Boosters:
+For a better understanding of MIMO antennas and how they differ from cellular boosters (which only use one antenna), watch our video on MIMO vs Boosters:

 Member Exclusive Content In This Guide